 As explained above, the QMB program pays the monthly Medicare Part B premium.
 It also pays the hospital deductible, daily coinsurance for extended hospitalizations and skilled nursing care, the Part B deductible and the 20% coinsurance for Part B expenses.
 Thus, the QMB program generally pays all of the expenses that a Medicare Supplement insurance policy would pay, plus the Medicare Part B premium.

-For the Specified Low-income Medicare Beneficiary (SLMB) and Expanded SLMB (E-SLMB) programs, the maximum monthly income is $1,449 for one person and $1,960 for a couple.
+For the Specified Low-income Medicare Beneficiary (SLMB) program, the maximum monthly income is $1,359 for one person and $1,831 for a couple.
+For the Expanded SLMB (E-SLMB) program, the maximum monthly income is $1,529 for one person and $2,060 for a couple.
 These income limits are $20 higher if you have income other than Social Security.
 These programs pay only the monthly Part B premium, a major cost saving for many retirees and others on Medicare.